radicle-dev/radicle.xyz/_guides/protocol.md

 A node joining the network for the first time will not know any peers.
-Hence, it's useful to pre-configure network clients with addresses of well-known nodes that can be used to bootstrap the peer discovery process and build an address book.
+Hence, it's useful to pre-configure network clients with addresses of well-known nodes that can be used to initiate or *bootstrap* the peer discovery process and build an address book.

 Radicle's reference implementation is pre-configured with two [bootstrap nodes][bootstrap] that are connected to if the address book is empty: